getDolla/SoftDev-Blog/README.md

 <sub><sup>(10/30)</sup></sub> Update on DESIGN.pdf:

-- add.html will show on random story/last contribution.
-User can choose to add to another story by clicking on the Reshuffle button.
+- add.html will show one random story/last contribution.
+User can choose to add to another story by clicking on the "Another Story" button.
 - create.html will have a minimum word requirement.